seanp97/Titan/readme.md

-To get the post value we can use the Titan::PostValue() function.
+To get the post value we can use the PostValue() function.
 The function is wrapped inside mysql_real_escape_string function.

 	$email = PostValue("email"); // $_POST["email"];